-An interesting thing to note is, the entire property has been built on a former tin mining site, keeping the environmental sustainability in mind.
+An interesting thing to note is, the entire property has been built on a former tin mining site, keeping environmental sustainability in mind.
 The resort facilities were constructed with a minimal clearing of the surrounding rainforest.
-Accommodations are powered with solar energy and supplied with water from the nearby stream of Sungai Meranti.
+Accommodations are powered by solar energy and supplied with water from the nearby stream of Sungai Meranti.

 Avani Gold Coast Resort

 If you’re more into beaches and luxury, with a bit of fine dining, while literally floating over the sea of Malacca as you sleep inside your bedroom, the AVANI Sepang Goldcoast Resort is the place to be.
 About 90 km south of downtown Kuala Lumpur (a 45-minute drive) towards the coast, AVANI offers its guests a relaxing water escape.

 It features over-water villas that, together, and if seen from a distance overhead, form the shape of a palm tree.
-Stretching over one kilometer of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.
+Stretching over one kilometre of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.

 Stretching over one kilometer of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.
 With that said, the best thing about staying in AVANI Sepang Goldcoast is the panoramic ocean views right from your bedroom window.

 The food at AVANI Sepang Goldcoast was delicious too!
 With five different restaurants plus room service, we were spoiled with choices at every meal.
 Breakfast was served in a buffet style with a huge selection of Asian and western dishes.

 The beautiful infinity pool located by the Clubhouse is everyone’s favorite area.
-From the infinity pool we got the sweeping views of the ocean, and around the pool are two rows of cabanas.
+We got sweeping views of the ocean from the infinity pool, and around the pool are two rows of cabanas.
 Perfect for anyone who prefers some time in the shade!